 The volume of grain received has a material impact on the cash flow generation of the Underlying Trust.
-The base-case financial model assumes on average circa 600kt per annum (including an assumed drought year) of grain throughput based on catchment area analysis based on total grain production for the Eyre Peninsula over a 15-year period until assumed exit in June 2025.
+The base-case financial model assumes on average circa 600kt per annum of grain throughput based on catchment area analysis based on total grain production for the Eyre Peninsula..